National Young Playwrights in Residence

 NYPR is designed to nurture the next generation of playwrights through professional mentorship, staged readings, and the sharing of their work through digital platforms.

-Six playwrights between the ages of 18 to 25 will be selected for a year-long mentorship with an established professional writer toward developing a new work.
-This will culminate in a staged reading of the young playwright’s work in August 2018 at The Echo Theater.
+Six playwrights between the ages of 18 to 25 have been selected for a year-long mentorship with an established professional writer toward developing a new work.
+This will culminate in a staged reading of the young playwright’s work in June 2018 at The Echo Theater.

 The Echo’s goal of this program is to break down any geographic barriers preventing talented young playwrights from receiving the recognition, support, and guidance so critical in a writer’s early development.
 We are committed to being there for the young writer, and insuring that new voices from all across the country are getting a chance to be heard.
 This residency is a transformative way for new writers to fearlessly create bold new work with the support of a professional artistic community.